face-hunters/face-hunter/README.rst

 Entity linking allows leveraging information about named entities from a knowledge base.

-This work shows that face recognition methods can be used to identify entities in videos allowing users to formulate more detailed queries with information from DBpedia and Wikidata.
+This work shows that face recognition methods can be used to identify entities in videos such that users can formulate detailed queries with information from DBpedia and Wikidata.
 The focus of this project lies on videos from YouTube.

 To address this issue we use publicity available thumbnails from DBpedia and Wikidata to create face-embeddings